dmillett/political-canvas/README.md

  * Responsibility & Accountability
  * Transparency
  * Education
- * Constituent participation with constructive criticism & debate
+ * Constituent personal & online participation with constructive criticism & debate
  * Public ownership of the framework and domain
  * Immutable History

-*Empathy benefits many, where Apathy benefits one*
+*Empathy benefits many, where Apathy ~benefits one*

 <a name="build-campaign"/></a>
 ## Build Campaign
 Create a framework that allows candidates to build a campaign for an election at any level.
 It should allow for easy campaign setup, social media feeds, candidate interaction with constituents/other candidates, and issues position matrix for all candidates. **This includes more in person events with constituents to foster empathy.**

  * Create candidacy
  * Establish platform
+ * Meet constituents
  * Campaign contributions limits ($1.00 - your time is worth more)
  * Schedule Events
  * Social media feeds/API
- * Debate & Town Hall forums (video/chat/etc)
+ * Debate & Town Hall forums (in person/video/chat/etc)
  * Candidate position matrix
  * API to/from polling locations
  * Public API